Here’s a mind-blowing fact. Advertising has been around ever since 4000 BC.

 Let’s take a look at the best platforms that you can use to build a community around your brand.

 A Telegram group can have a great positive impact on your ICO.
 This will allow your (potential) clients and investors to directly interact with your team.
-At the same time, you will also be able to efficiently receive feedback directly from the people that matter.
+At the same time, you will also be able to efficiently receive feedback directly from the people that matter to your business.

 SIDENOTE.
 We covered the evolution of Telegram in a previous case study.
 Check it out to see how relevant the platform and the crypto industry influenced each other over the years.